-Sustained cost pressures and commitments to net zero in support of the 2015 Paris Agreement have made energy efficiency a strategic priority for many telecoms operators around the world.
-This is compounded by data traffic rises associated with LTE and 5G migration.
-To help provide an evidence base for measuring progress, we partnered with a group of operators to develop a Mobile Energy Efficiency Benchmarking tool.
-The tool is based on real-world data inputs from operators on a fully anonymised basis to quantify network energy consumption and efficiency levels, and fuel sources.

-GSMA Intelligence is grateful for the 10 operator groups that participated in the project: Airtel Africa, Airtel India, Axiata, Chunghwa Telecom, Deutsche Telekom, Etisalat, CK Hutchison Group Telecom, Reliance Jio, Zain and Tigo (the first network operator in the Americas to join the initiative).
-The 10 operators not only provided data about 58 networks in 56 countries but also actively participated in workshops and provided useful insights for this report.
-Overall, these operators serve almost 1.3 billion connections globally, representing 16% of total cellular connections.
+Sustained cost pressures and commitments to net zero have made energy efficiency a strategic priority for telecoms operators; sustainability registered as a top network transformation priority for operators around the world in 2023.
+Partnering with a global set of mobile operators, GSMA Intelligence leveraged its independent position and analytical capabilities to launch its Mobile Energy Efficiency Benchmarking project in 2020.
+The benchmark is based on fully anonymised, real-world data inputs, with a goal of quantifying network energy consumption, efficiency levels and fuel sources.
+With each successive year, operator participation in the benchmarking project has grown.
+The result is a unique, increasingly salient, network-level, global data set on energy efficiency yielding so far not measured datapoints alongside insights into sustainability trends, technologies and best practices.
+GSMA Intelligence is grateful for the 17 operator groups that participated in the project: AIS, Bharti Airtel India, Chunghwa Telecom, Deutsche Telekom, e&, Ethio Telecom, Globe, M1, MTN, Optus, Orange, Singtel, Telecom Argentina, Telecom Italia, Telefónica, Telkomsel and Veon.
+The 17 operators not only provided data about 65 networks in 59 countries but also actively participated in workshops and provided useful insights for this report.
+Overall, these operators serve almost 1.6 billion mobile connections globally, representing 19% of total cellular connections.